Do you have to have a United Church background to attend Golden Lake Camp?

 In our regular camp program, campers live in little cabins on our main site, and engage in ordinary summer camp activities; in Outdoor Adventure Camp they are in family-sized tents on our off-site, and all of their games and activities are geared to the out-of-doors (even eating in a large lean-to tent).
 Except for the outdoor focus of OAC, the two programs are similar.
 UNFORTUNATELY, NO OUTDOOR ADVENTURE CAMP PROGRAMS ARE BEING OFFERED IN 2023.

 Six of our cabins have eight children in each; our two newest cabins have ten (see What is the ratio of campers to counsellors, above).
-Outdoor Adventure Camp has four campers and one counsellor in each tent.

 All parents of campers must check regularly for head lice for two weeks before camp begins, including on the morning of registration.
 Full refunds (minus a $50 registration fee) are available for parents who report this problem to us before leaving home.
 If, in spite of all this, campers do arrive with head lice, we may possibly be able to deal with the problem, but we can’t promise to do so.
 If we cannot deal with the problem, the camper must return home, and be rebooked either later in the summer (at no extra cost) or for a week the following summer (at no extra cost).